suraffy/suraffy/README.md

 # Hi there! 👋 I'm Surafel

 Welcome to my GitHub profile!
-I'm a Full-stack Software Engineer with expertise in Java, JavaScript, React.js, and Node.js.
+I'm a Full-stack Engineer with expertise in Java, JavaScript, React.js, and Node.js.
 I love turning ideas into reality through code and design.

 ## 🚀 About Me

-- 💻 Full-Stack Developer
+- 💻 Full-Stack Engineer
 - 🌐 Explore my [Portfolio Website](https://suraffy.netlify.app)
 - 📫 Connect with me on [LinkedIn](https://www.linkedin.com/in/surafel-araya)